 As a guide, the practice covers a radius of approx 12km (8 miles), including Montrose and the villages of St Cyrus, Hillside, Marykirk, Dun, Farnell, Lunan, Inverkeilor & Ferryden.

 For further information please contact reception.

-You will need to complete the new patient registration form (GPR) and a New Patient Health & Lifestyle Questionnaire.
+You will need to complete the General Practice Registration Form (GPR) and a New Patient Health & Lifestyle Questionnaire.
 You can also register for online patient services to order repeat prescriptions and book certain appointments online.
 All forms can be downloaded and printed from the Forms to be Completed section below:

-- GPR Registration Form: To be completed in full and signed.
+- General Practice Registration Form: To be completed in full.
 We request proof of identity for all new patients registering.
 This can be in the form of a photo driving licence, passport, bus pass etc. Parent's identification is adequate when registering children aged under 16.
-Download the GPR Registration form, or a copy is available from reception.

 - New Patient Questionnaire: We require information which will be held securely in your medical record.
 Please provide as much information as you can.

-Until you are fully registered with the practice, you will remain registered with your previous GP.
+- Until you are fully registered with the practice, you will remain registered with your current GP Practice.

 Until we receive confirmation of your past medical history and medication we will not be able to issue any repeat prescriptions.
 You should ask your previous GP for a supply until your registration process is completed.

 New Patient Registration

 Once registered you will receive an SMS text message with the new patient registration questionnaire to complete if you have provided us with a mobile number.
-Otherwise, all new patients are required to attend new patient registration with the practice nurse / doctor before registration can be confirmed.
+Otherwise, all new patients are required to attend new patient registration with the practice nurse or doctor before registration can be confirmed.